MEET Jennifer Rose

 Insight without capacity does not hold.

-If my nervous system did not feel safe, nothing would stabilise.
+If my nervous system did not feel safe, nothing stabilises.

 That was the shift.